What is Scrum? The Scrum process explained in 5 minutes

 The Scrum community believes practitioners must avoid the mechanical Scrum anti-pattern where teams blindly follow the steps outlined in the Scrum Guide.
 Such teams do not get the full benefit of Scrum.

-From that perspective, it’s understandable why the Scrum community doesn’t want people thinking of Scrum as a process.
+From a certain perspective, it’s easy to see why the Scrum community resists calling Scrum a process.

-Of course, there are also compelling reasons why parents want children to think of a plate of broccoli as bowl of ice cream, but that doesn’t necessarily make it so.
+Then again, there are also good reasons why parents want their kids to believe that a plate of broccoli is a bowl of ice cream—but that doesn’t make it true.

-• Does Scrum describe a set steps to follow?
+• Does Scrum describe a set of steps to follow?
 Yes.

-• Must those steps be performed in order?
+• Must those steps be performed in a specific order?
 Yes.

-• Must those steps be performed repeatedly and iteratively?
-Yes.
+• Must they be performed iteratively and repeatedly?
+Also yes.

-If the definition of a process is a repeatable set ordered steps performed to produce an outcome, then it certainly seems hard to argue that Scrum, at the very least, contains a process.
+If we define a process as a repeatable, ordered set of steps performed to produce an outcome, it becomes difficult to argue that Scrum doesn’t at least include a process.

-The debate over whether Scrum is a framework, methodology or an Agile process, along with debates over whether Scrum is a process or whether Scrum is a framework that includes a process tend to be unproductive.
+The debate over whether Scrum is a framework, a methodology, or an Agile process—and whether it contains a process or is one—is often more distracting than helpful.

-Scrum describes itself as a simple, lean, incomplete framework, and that’s a good-enough description.
+Scrum defines itself as a lightweight, flexible, and intentionally incomplete framework.
+And honestly, that’s a good-enough description.

 Scrum may not work for everyone, but everyone should at least give Scrum a try.